 Reverse mortgages are probably the most misunderstood loan product around.
 Depending on who you ask, they are described as abusive loans that prey on the old and poor or the panacea to all retirement problems.
 They are neither.

 Let’s be clear.
 Reverse mortgages are an expensive way to borrow money.
-Senior citizens with good credit and enough income to make monthly payments should look into cheaper alternatives, such as a home equity loan, a mortgage refinance, or a shared equity agreement, before even considering reverse mortgages.
+Senior citizens with good credit and enough income to make monthly payments should look into cheaper alternatives, such as a home equity loan, a mortgage refinance, or a home equity investment, before even considering reverse mortgages.

 They are a loan of last resort for senior homeowners who want to keep their homes and don’t qualify for anything better.
 But you could do much worse than a reverse mortgage.
 The interest rates on reverse mortgages have a lifetime cap of either 12.65 percent or 5.06 percent, depending on whether you choose a monthly adjustable or fixed interest rate.
 Although there are other fees and costs to consider, these are hardly predatory lending terms.
 In fact, in certain cases, they are the best financial option for elderly homeowners.